Rochester-Biomedical-DS/Hackathon-Summer-2021/README.md

 1. In order to claim your prize, you will need to fill out a post-competition survey.

 In addition, winning teams will have the opportunity to present their solutions at a meeting of participants and faculty this fall.

+# Winners!
+**Congratulations to the winning teams:**
+ * 1st place Undergraduate division- Bigcitybois
+ * 2nd place Undergraduate division- 21_techfacts
+ * 1st place Open division - Supergene
+ * 2nd place Open division- The missile knows where it is at all times.

+If your team's final MSE was <172.15, your prediction beat random guessing and you will receive a prize!
+* All individuals in the following teams will receive a prize: Supergene, BigCityBois, 21_techfacts, The missile knows where it is at all times, Yangxin, VIStA H., abhnv123, Ayo, Always Last, haoyunlai, elongan, Andrew Dettor, Team AF.
+* In order to claim your prize, you will need to **fill out two forms**: a post-competition [survey](https://forms.gle/7dKqhc7eVjQRWpZg7) and the following information [form](https://forms.gle/nuEriNzLUB54VBeS9).
+Your responses to the survey are anonymous.

+# Feedback and post-event information
+Thank you for participating in this competition!
+We hope that you enjoyed the event.
+Please give us feedback so that we can improve future events.
+* **Fill out the post-competition [survey](https://forms.gle/7dKqhc7eVjQRWpZg7).**
+* If your team submitted predictions and you would like to receive a certificate of participation, please e-mail alarracu@bio.rochester.edu.
+* Some of the winning teams will present their approach to the hackathon in an upcoming meeting of the GIDS working group in life and biomedical data science.
+You are all invited.
+Details about the meeting will come via e-mail once it is scheduled.